hitzhangjie/golang-debugger/doc/dwarf/4-other-readme.md

 - Accelerated Access

   A debugger frequently needs to find the debugging information for a program entity by a name, type, or address.
-When producer generating DWARF debugging information, DWARF allows compilers generating three more tables to accelerate the query process, table .debug_pubnames for lookup by name, .debug_pubtypes for lookup by type, .debug_aranges for lookup by address.
+When producer generating DWARF debugging information, DWARF allows compilers generating three more tables to accelerate the query process, table .debug_pubnames for lookup by name for data objects and functions, .debug_pubtypes for lookup by name for types, .debug_aranges for lookup by address.

 - Line Number Table